 When your kid already has heaps of LEGO, why not give him more to do with it?
 M can sit and read these LEGO books by favorite blogger Sarah Dees for hours.
 They also give new life to old bricks.
 Our favorites:

-Incredible LEGO® Creations from Space with Bricks You Already Have (to be released Nov 26, 2019 – preorder now)
+- Incredible LEGO® Creations from Space with Bricks You Already Have

 Get your kid crafting with these cool crafty picks!